dribnet/purvs/README.md

 The colour scheme i went for is different shades of blue because i wanted to represent a very cool like feeling with the colour use, makes it feel modern and light.
 I may also edit the alpha of the colours to give the saturated look which would look nice.

 My tour sections are simple yet they are subtle.
 I want to keep it subtle and calming because i want to replicate a very steady and relaxing look so that when people look at it they wouldnt be blasted with different motions happening infront of them.

+///24th Of October 2018///
+I'm pretty much done with what I want to implement into my project.
+Overall i wanted to go for a very light look on my project without having that many cluttered objects in my scene.
+I'll look into my code again tonight if i need anymore things to change but overall i believe that i was able to achieve my intetions in the project.